stgl/scarplet/docs/source/quickstart.rst

 as classes in the WindowedTemplate submodule.

-For example, to use a vertical scarp template, you would import the appropiate template and define a scale and orientation parameters.
-In this case, +/- 90 degrees from vertical (*x* direction) caputres all scarp orientations.
+For example, to use a vertical scarp template, you would import the appropiate template and define a scale and the orientation parameters.
+In this case, +/- 90 degrees from vertical (*x* direction) captures all scarp orientations.

 .. code-block:: python